Joshua-Macleod/FME_analysis/README.md

 The objective of this as a repository is two-fold.
 First, I'd like to archive the project, tools used and enhance the reproducibility of this work.
 Second, I'd like to provide this to students, ECRs and anyone a little unsettled at the scary prospect of computational biology and bioinformatics.
 It has been fantastic fun, and this may help others realise that if _I_ can do this, they can too.
 I'll have invariably made mistakes and missteps, but that's all part of the process.

+To note, this is an active repository.
+Things still need adding, and I may well add scripts from other projects here for the sake of keeping a concise catalogue of code.

 # Project Goals
 The work undertaken and outlined herein sought to explore the:
 1. **Prevalence and distribution of _Listeria_ spp.** across ready-to-eat food manufacturing environments in Wales using Multi-Locus Sequence Typing (MLST) and phylogenetic analysis.